Michelle Chamuel

-Michelle Jacqueline Chamuel (born c.
+Michelle Chamuel (born c.
 1986) is an American music producer, songwriter and vocalist.
 She has released several works as a solo artist and in partnership with others.
 Her works span various styles including pop, electronic, acoustic and ambient.
 Influenced by Imogen Heap and Max Martin, she is also known by her producer moniker The Reverb Junkie.
 Her recent works include music production for the film Glitter & Doom.

 Early life

 Chamuel was born in Wellesley, Massachusetts.
 Her father was an acoustical engineer and played the violin.
 She began to play piano and violin at an early age and was fascinated by pop music.
 In seventh grade she started to sequence music on a synthesizer, sing and compose.
 She graduated from Wellesley High School and studied performing arts technology at the University of Michigan.

 Career

 Ella Riot and early works

 In 2007 Chamuel joined the Ann Arbor, Michigan-based band My Dear Disco, later named Ella Riot, as lead vocalist.
 The band toured across the United States and released the studio album Dancethink (2008) and the EP Love Child (2011).
 The band went into hiatus in October 2011.
 In 2010 Chamuel spoke about being lesbian and named Elton John and Ani DiFranco as artists she looked up to.

 After Ella Riot, Chamuel released the eponymous album s/he (2011) with former bandmate Tyler Duncan, an EP titled All the Pretty People (2012) and an EP titled EP 1 (2012) with other artists.
 She released remix music with original lyrics.
 She names Max Martin and Imogen Heap as major influences.
 She was influenced by the vocal styles of Heap and Ella Fitzgerald and said they "opened me up to the idea that one could sing melodies like an instrument."

 In 2013 she took part in season four of The Voice USA.
 In the blind audition she sang Katy Perry's "I Kissed a Girl" and chose Usher as her coach.
 Her rendition of Pink's "Just Give Me a Reason" received recognition on Pink's official website.
 Her rendition of Taylor Swift's "I Knew You Were Trouble" received approval from Swift and charted on the Billboard Hot 100.
 Over the course of ten episodes, she advanced to the finals and finished in second place.